Background and activities

-Aslak has broad educational experience.
+Aslak has broad educational experience, borth from pedagogical work and research into education.
+He is engaged in interprofessional education and use of technology with a focus on virtual reality (VR).
 He has initiated and headed a joint educational activity where more than 700 students from 9 professional educations participate (TverrSam).
 He has also been in charge of coordinating a semester at the medical programme which includes practice placement in primary care and headed the examination commission.
 He has developed educational modules at master’s and PhD levels.

 Furthermore, he has initiated and headed several processes where a range of partners from different organisations have cooperated in applications and in setting up centres / networks.
 He thus has a broad experience from research, education and collaborative processes

 - MH2001 - Interprofessional collaboration - Områdeemne innen studieområde medisin og helse

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database